huynhduytins/weather-predict/README.md

 ## Caching and Saving Data

-    1. The new locations will be save in the location list for the next search.
+    1. The new locations will be saved in the location list for the next search.

     2. The locations which have been searched will be cached information, it will display for the next time without refetching data.
 It will be refreshed every 15 minutes.
 ## Demo